mbuech00/pymbe/README.md

 object.
 Restart files are automatically generated (unless otherwise requested through the rst keyword argument) in a dedicated directory `rst` within `$WORKDIR`, which is deleted in case of successful termination of PyMBE.
-When restarting a calulation from the restart files, the kernel function can be called without passing any keyword arguments to the MBE object.
+When restarting a calculation from the restart files, the kernel function can be called without passing any keyword arguments to the MBE object.
 The kernel() function returns the total target property.
 The program can also be called in parallel by calling the kernel function in multiple MPI processes (e.g. using the mpiexec command).
 Only the keyword arguments of the MBE object on the global master will be used during the calculation.\
+Please note that all PyMBE functions only return the electronic part of the calculated property.
+For energies and dipole moments the nuclear part has to be added to get the total molecular property.
 The results of a PyMBE caluculation can be printed using the results() member function of the MBE object.
 This function returns the calculation parameters summarized in a string.\